Sjord/Sjord.github.io/_posts/2016-09-21-tenex-password-bug.md

 Besides the hardware there was also software support for paging in Tenex.
 Each program under Tenex could use the full address space for addressing memory.
 Furthermore, programs had a lot of control over the paging.
 Alan Bell writes: "The virtual memory system allowed the user a lot of control over what pages were placed in the address space.
 While usually a paging file was in the address space, it was also possible to map data files, etc. Therefore, the user was given control over what was mapped where and the type of access allowed."

 One of the paging settings was the "trap to user" bit.
-This would cause an interrupt to the program whenever a page was accessed.
-This was generally not very useful, but was an easy way to exploit the character guessing bug.
+This would cause an interrupt to the program whenever a specific page was accessed.
+This was generally not very useful, but proved an easy way to exploit the password guessing bug described later.

 ## Checking the password